Tzrlk/book-twilight-hell/concepts/stress.md

 ### Domination

 If the highest rolls during a Challenge belong to a particular dice group, the Character automatically gains a point of stress on the relevant stress track at the end of the Challenge.

+### Damage

+Some types of magic have the ability to drive someone insane by shattering the protective anima of their ego.
+Such magical effects work as ordinary combat attacks that target the relevant stress track.

+Other types of magic have a cost to them, and said cost is paid in stress on their linked stress track.
+Though, this can frequently be mitigated by invoking one of their pre-existing or acquired Consequences.

 ## Recovery